flimd0g/ACM_Report_to_XML/README.md

 HTML to Excel Data Extraction and Insertion.

-This program is specifically designed for helping to keep track of custom ACM files but could be easily adjusted for a similar use-case.
+This program is specifically designed for OUR setup.
+Helping to keep track of custom ACM files, but could be easily adjusted for a similar use-case.

 Overview